thomasbattram/ad-cse/readme.md

 # Cell-specific associations between DNAm and AD

+## For collaborators

-For external collaborators, please go to [scripts-for-external-ewas](scripts-for-external-ewas) for all scripts and explanations of how these scripts work.
+For external collaborators, please clone this repository and then use [scripts-for-external-ewas](scripts-for-external-ewas) for all scripts and explanations of how these scripts work.

+## Brief intro

 Briefly, this project will include both conventional and cell-specific EWAS of AD in ARIES participants and potentially other cohorts.